web-dave/webdave.de/src/assets/posts/cypress.md

 Would you like to remove Protractor from the project?
 ```

-Sure, it doesn't make sense for us to have two e2e tools in one project.
+Sure, it doesn't make sense for us to have two E2E tools in one project.

-Then all projector files are deleted and cypress files are created.
+Then all projector files are deleted and Cypress files are created.

 ```bash
 DELETE e2e